 “Then I guess we’ll need to keep looking,” Doil sighed.
 After a time, he said, “This is a mergrort.
 It’s described as being a predatory plant that can fly short distances.
 How did a plant end up in a book of beasts?”

-“I don’t either,” Doil said.
+“Neither do I,” Doil admitted.
 “I just thought it was odd to find a plant in a book of beasts.”

 They lapsed into silence, each continuing to flip through the volumes.
 Occasionally, they would find something that seemed promising, but it never quite fit, and they moved on as the sun went down and darkness fell, forcing them to light lanterns.
-As the lanterns dimmed and began to burn out, Doil’s head slowly drooped, until he was laid across the page describing a nHordel, shoulders rising and falling in the steady rhythm of sleep.
+Prime Wezzix would want some kind of an answer by morning, which meant working through the night, but Borivat was increasingly convinced that the answers did not reside in the Merolate library.
+As the lanterns dimmed and began to burn out, Doil’s head slowly drooped, until he was laid across a page describing a nhordel, shoulders rising and falling in the steady rhythm of sleep.
 Borivat smiled faintly, rose, and hurried quietly from the library, passing through the silent, sleeping castle, down the deserted streets of the city, until he reached the docks.

 Glancing around to make sure he wasn’t be observed, Borivat gingerly lowered himself into the little rowboat, took up the oars, and pushed away from the dock.
 Cloaked in the darkness, he trusted that no one would see the tiny form of him and his boat cutting across the bay.
 Ahead of him, the Isle of Blood was given away only by a dull, reddish glimmer.
 It might have been firelight, but it seemed just slightly too dark a red to be simple firelight.
 After a time, the little rowboat bumped into the rotten dock of the Isle of Blood.
 Borivat tied the boat up, stowed the oars, took up his walking stick, and climbed out, onto the Isle of Blood.